FaintSkyGames/COMP3015-Submission-2/README.md

 Dynamism has been added with a moving light.
 This updates the light position if the program is animating.
 Dynamism is also added through making the UFO rotate and move up and down.

 ### Current bugs & code that should be changed
 * Error appears in console when running.
-Doesn’t affect output currently.
+Doesnâ€™t affect output currently.

 ### Link to summary video
 https://youtu.be/nuOrvnTD2J4